 James was elected to council in May 2011 and sits on Community Funding, Environmental Renaissance and Picture House Committees.
 He enjoys challenging discussions in the chamber and encouraging fellow councillors to look at issues from a slightly different angle.
 Actively involved with Northlight Studios he enjoys gardening and a night out at the movies.

-Following a professional golfing career in which he played in the pre qualifying rounds for The British Open, Andrew became a sales & marketing professional.
-He has used his 30 years of experience to the benefit of companies such as Coca Cola, Sodastream & Schwarzkopf.
+Following his professional golfing career which he played in the pre qualifying rounds for The British Open Andrew became a sales & marketing professional he has used his 30 years experience to the benefit of companies such as Coca Cola and Sodastrem.
+Additionally, at the age of just 23 years, Andrew was the youngest and highest performing field sales representative with Schwarzkopf.

-Progressing through the sales and marketing arena Andrew then became a member of the senior management who built Baines and Ernst, one of the UK’s largest debt management companies, recruiting and training the 250 strong sales force.
+As a member of the senior management who built Baines and Ernst, one of the UK's largest debt management companies, Andrew was responsible for the recruitment and training of the 250 strong sales force.
+At this juncture Andrew personally trained over 25% of the people working within the debt management industry.

-Andrew has developed a series of training seminars, aimed at young people entering the workplace.
-He also launched the “What’s next after School” programme for 16 / 18 year olds entering the work place.
+He worked on the "What's next after School" programme for 16 / 18 year olds entering the work place.

-Eight years ago Andrews and his wife Blanch successfully adopted 2 children after a two year process and they are currently writing a book about their experience.
+8 years ago, as evidence of Andrews focus and drive, following interviews and investigations he and his wife Blanch successfully adopted 2 children after a two year process.
+(He is CRB checked) and is currently writing a book about their experience.

 I was born on Scout Bottom in Mytholmroyd, having lived here most of my life I feel I know the area and it's community extremely well.